 - Capnocytophaga bacteria (a bacterial infection)

-- Methicillin-resistant Staphylococcus aureus (MRSA – an antibiotic resistant staph infection)
+- Methicillin-resistant Staphylococcus aureus (MRSA – an antibiotic-resistant staph infection)

 - Tetanus (a toxin produced by Clostridium tetani bacteria, which causes rigid paralysis)

-Dog bites can require extensive medical treatment to repair serious tissue damage, prevent further injury and infection, and to repair your appearance to the greatest extent possible.
-At Menzer Law Firm, we have handled dog bite cases involving all types and severity of injuries, including bites that have caused permanent disfigurements and disabilities.
+Dog bites can require extensive medical treatment to repair serious tissue damage, prevent further injury and infection, and repair your appearance to the greatest extent possible.
+At Menzer Law Firm, PLLC, we have handled dog bite cases involving all types and severity of injuries, including bites that have caused permanent disfigurements and disabilities.

 Washington Dog Bite Laws

 Under Washington law, dog owners are responsible when their animals injure other people.
-Under RCW 16.08.040, the owner of any dog that bites any person while that person is on a public place or lawfully on private property is liable for the damages suffered by the bitten person, regardless of whether the dog has bitten someone before or the owner knew of such behaviors.
+Under RCW 16.08.040, the owner of any dog that bites any person while that person is in a public place or lawfully on private property is liable for the damages suffered by the bitten person, regardless of whether the dog has bitten someone before or the owner knew of such behaviors.

 You also may be able to recover compensation for a dog bite based on someone’s negligence.
 If the dog was in the care of someone other than the owner at the time of the attack, you may be able to hold that person responsible if they were careless in containing and controlling the dog.